 “It was a big shakeup for the students,” Sapp said.
 “But incredible conversations came out of these lessons.
 I was impressed by the students every day.”

 For his student teaching and dedication to students, Sapp is the UNC School of Education’s Student Teacher of the Year for 2021.
-He goes on to compete for the North Carolina Association for Colleges of Teacher Educators’ statewide Student Teacher of the Year award.
+Sapp went on to compete for and won the North Carolina Association for Colleges of Teacher Educators’ statewide Student Teacher of the Year award.
+He was presented the award during the association’s fall forum.

 Engaging in a challenge